bmarcoos/docker-airflow/README.md

 ### Run it

 Make sure there is a *requierements.txt* with the libraries you want to install in the airflow container.
-Then run:

 ```$docker-compose up -d```

 ### Check the installation

 Get into the console of the container:

 ```$ docker exec -it <mycontainer> bash```

 In the container shell run:

 ```$ pip freeze```

 Your python libraries should be there.